Quantum tricriticality of incommensurate phase induced by quantum domain walls in frustrated Ising magnetism: Tricriticality

 Because the energy above should return to no NNN interaction case when setting $J'=0$, we can get $C(0)=0$ and $B(0)\ne0$.
 Keeping the leading order, Eq. \ref{E_nnn} should be rewritten as

 If $C_1$ is positive and $\alpha>\gamma$, the appearance of tricriticality can be well explained, as demonstrated in Fig. \ref{fig7}(b).
-When $J'$ is small and positive, the two competing interactions result in an inflection point in the $E$--$\rho_\mathrm{DW}$ curve.
-At small $J_x$, the stripe phase has the lowest energy.
-Then, when increasing $J_x$, due to the last term of $E(\rho_{\mathrm{DW}})$, another energy minimum appears for the incommensurate phase with certain non-zero DW density.
+When $J'$ is small and positive, the two competing interactions result in an inflection point in the $E$--$\rho_\mathrm{QS}$ curve.
+At a small $J_x$, the stripe phase has the lowest energy.
+Then, when increasing $J_x$, due to the last term of $E(\rho_{\mathrm{QS}})$, another energy minimum appears for the incommensurate phase with certain non-zero quantum string density.
 The energy gap to the stripe phase will be closed at transition point $J_{x,c}$.
-The jumping of DW density $\rho_{\mathrm{DW}}$ indicates phase transition is the first order.
+The jumping of quantum string density $\rho_{\mathrm{QS}}$ indicates phase transition is the first order.
 When $J'<0$, the last term takes the same effect as the second term, and the incommensurate--stripe phase transition remains second order.
+We also note that for a more accurate description, $B(J')$ should be approximated as $B(J')\approx B_0+B_1J'$ to take into account the fact that the NNN coupling modifies the vibration of string\footnote{In particular, the effective model of a single string will be modified from an XY chain to an XXZ chain.}, but this modification does not change the scenario qualitatively and can be therefore considered as a higher-order term.